 In this time, I also supported marketing by developing new features to the website that would help them realise their vision.

-Since then, over the last year I moved product-side, joining the Web UIs team, where I contribute to the web interfaces for Improbable's products.
+I spent over 2 years on the product-side, joining the Web UIs team, where I contribute to the web interfaces for Improbable's products.
 Our team maintain an internal component library, which engineers use to develop new products.

 We also upskill engineers in front end technology and user testing so they're able to build their own user friendly interfaces.
 This is done through secondments, code reviews and consulting.